DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 - So, a big focus for development was the theme of conveyance; how do we let the player what they NEED to know THROUGH the GAME?
 - So, if at any point you feel like a part of the game is confusing, or needs more visual / auditory feedback, its helpful to let us know.

 ### Resume into the Level.
-Introduce the Art Style Changes
+Introduce the Art Style Changes.
+Stop and look around rq
 - Another big focus for the game's development over the break & the first couple weeks of this semester was reinforcing the art style.
 - So, just to reiterate, we've been leaning into a comic book type of aesthetic.
 To do this, we:
 	- The new outline shader